hayatbiralem/read-more-read-less/README.md

 ## Usage

-You can import this plugin into your project sample code like this:
+You can import this plugin into your project as follows:

 ```html
 <script src="read-more-read-less.min.js" defer async></script>